Macros for CrossFit and HYROX Athletes

 For HYROX athletes, we typically run higher carb targets (2.0 to 2.5 g/lb) and tighter race-week protocols.
 Carb-loading on the 2 to 3 days before a race is a standard part of the prep we run for members training for HYROX qualifiers.

 For members in group classes without dedicated nutrition coaching, the macro framework above is the starting point.
-Most members can run it solo with reasonable adherence.
+With a roughly 1-to-12 coach-to-athlete ratio, you can also grab two minutes after class and ask AJ or any of the crew to point you at your numbers.
+Most members can run the framework solo with reasonable adherence.
 The members who need accountability and customization graduate to nutrition coaching after 8 to 12 weeks of solo tracking.

 The honest take: macros are simple in principle and hard in execution.
 The execution gap closes with practice and accountability.
 Most members who track consistently for 8 to 12 weeks build the skill to estimate macros without weighing food, which is the long-term goal.